Sauber C18: Racing performance

 The C18 struggled throughout the 1999 season with a large number of retirements.
 On just 12 occasions did a C18 cross the finish line of a Grand Prix, with Diniz chalking up 12 retirements in 16 races, failing to finish a Grand Prix until Canada in round 6.
 Alesi meanwhile fared slightly better with 8 retirements.
 Alesi chalked up the first points of the season in Round 3 at San Marino with a 6th place finish.
-Diniz would score the teams next 3 points with 6th place finishes at the Canadian, British and Austrian Grand Prix.
-Alesi added the teams final point at the final Grand Prix of the season in Japan.
+Diniz would score the team's next 3 points with 6th place finishes at the Canadian, British and Austrian Grand Prix.
+Alesi added the team's final point at the final Grand Prix of the season in Japan.

-Diniz was fortunate to escape injury at the European Grand Prix, after his car was launched into a barrel roll at the start of the race which caused his rollbar to fail.
+Diniz was fortunate to escape injury at the European Grand Prix, after his car was launched into a barrel roll at the start of the race which caused his roll bar to fail.
 Alesi was hospitalised after a high speed crash at the Hungaroring.

-After Michael Schumacher's accident at Silverstone, Sauber nearly lost Alesi to Ferrari to cover for the injured German, however he declined to return to the Italian team.
-In the aftermath of the Hungarian Grand Prix, Alesi told ITV reporter James Allen that he would leave Sauber, criticising the car and team.
+After Michael Schumacher's accident at Silverstone, Sauber nearly lost Alesi to Ferrari, yet the Frenchman declined a hypothetical return.
+After the Hungarian Grand Prix, Alesi told ITV reporter James Allen that he would leave Sauber, criticising the car and team.
 He would later sign for Prost.
-Mika Salo, who had ultimately deputised for Schumacher at Ferrari instead of Alesi would sign for Sauber.
+Mika Salo, who had ultimately deputised for Schumacher at the Prancing Horses instead of Alesi, would sign for Sauber later on.